Viral-Sachde/MinimalPomo/README.md

    npm start
    ```

-5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to use the Pomo Productivity Timer locally.
+5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to use the Minimal Minimal Pomo (Productivity Timer) locally.

 ## Contributing